See the difference these tax advantages can make over time in the table below.

 Contributions to MESP are deductible for Michigan income tax purposes up to $5,000 per year for a single filer or $10,000 per year for a joint filer.
 An incoming rollover from another qualified tuition program does not qualify as a contribution for income tax purposes.

 You should talk to a qualified advisor about how Michigan tax provisions affect your circumstances.

-Tuition, room and board, books, computers and more—funds in your MESP 529 plan account aren’t taxed when spent on qualified expenses.
+Tuition, room and board, books, computers and more—funds in your MESP program account aren’t taxed when spent on qualified expenses.
 (And they can be used at nearly any accredited university, college or vocational school!)